 There are no mandatory log-on times, lectures, group work, or in-person campus visits.
 You can start any month, take as much—or as little—time you need, prove mastery of the course through assessments, and then repeat!
 No need to wait for the next semester to start a new course.
 This format puts you in control, which is invaluable for RNs whose shifts may change each week.

 Of course, you aren’t expected to figure this all out on your own.
-You will have an Academic Success Coach who can help determine the coursework pace that best fits your life.
-RN to BSN graduate, Jeanette Williams, was appreciative of her academic success coach, Blake Bishop, for his guidance in the program: “He’s very encouraging, always asking about my course, and was there to help plan future classes.”
+You will have an Success Coach who can help determine the coursework pace that best fits your life.
+RN to BSN graduate, Jeanette Williams, was appreciative of her success coach, Blake Bishop, for his guidance in the program: “He’s very encouraging, always asking about my course, and was there to help plan future classes.”

 4. Will my previous ADN courses transfer over to my BSN?